Tate Ratledge: College career

-As a freshman in 2020, Ratledge (#51) played in one game, playing a total of seven snaps.
-He earned a starting spot as a sophomore ahead of the season opener against Clemson, but suffered a Lisfranc ligament fracture in a foot after just four snaps and missed the rest of the season.
+As a freshman in 2020, Ratledge played in one game against Auburn, playing a total of seven snaps.
+In 2021, he earned a starting spot as a sophomore ahead of the season opener against Clemson, but suffered a Lisfranc ligament fracture in his foot after just four snaps and missed the rest of the season.

 In the 2022 season, Ratledge started 14 of the team's 15 games, only missing one game against Kentucky.
 He also got a start in the Bulldogs' two College Football Playoff games, including in the 2023 College Football Playoff National Championship.
+He allowed one sack in 448 pass-blocking snaps.

 Ratledge was ranked the seventh best returning interior offensive lineman by Pro Football Focus ahead of the 2023 season.
-Ratledge was named preseason first-team all-SEC.
-Ratledge was also named to the watchlists of multiple awards, such as the Outland Trophy and the Lombardi Award.
+He was also named preseason first-team all-SEC.
+Ratledge was also mentioned on the watchlists of multiple awards, such as the Outland Trophy and Lombardi Award.
+For the 2023 season, he started 13 of 14 games at right guard for the Bulldogs, giving up no sacks in 448 pass-blocking snaps and earning an All-American nod as well as first-team All-SEC honors.

+In 2024, Ratledge appeared in 10 games at right guard as a senior.
+He allowed one sack in 311 pass-blocking snaps and was once again named an All-American as well as repeating as a first-team All-SEC selection.

 Professional career

-Detroit Lions

 Ratledge was selected in the second round with the 57th overall pick of the 2025 NFL draft by the Detroit Lions.